open-contracts/docs/docs/source/structure.rst

   "abi": [{...}, {...}, ...]
  }

 At the top level of the interface JSON object is the contract "name", and a mandatory dict containing the addresses of the contract on various chains.
-The supported strings are "mainnet", "optimism" and "ropsten", with more to come in the near future.
+The supported strings are "arbitrum", "optimism" and "ropsten", but more may come in the future.
 Below, you can optionally specify "descriptions" dict containing a string that either explains the "contract" as a whole, or the respective contract function, e.g. "createID".
 These will be displayed to the user by the frontend.

 The final, mandatory field is the contract ABI (short for *Application Binary Interface*).
 The ABI is a list of functions that are exposed by the contract, including information about their respective inputs and outputs.
 When compiling a Solidity contract in the `Remix IDE <https://remix.ethereum.org/>`_, it automatically generates the ABI for you.
 You just need to copy it by clicking on the copy-icon below **Compilation Details** once you have compiled the contract, and paste it into the ``ìnterface.json``.
 Two additional ABI tipps: